 IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

-Our water system recently violated a drinking water regulation.
-Although this is not an emergency, as our customers, you have a right to know what happened, what you should do, and what we did and are doing to correct this situation.
+Our water system recently violated drinking water requirements during the January 2023 and February 2023 reporting periods.
+Although this was not an emergency, as our customers, you have a right to know what happened, what you should do, and what we did (are doing) to correct this situation.

 What does this mean?

 This is not an emergency .
 If it had been, you would have been notified within 24 hours. *Chlorine is added to the water to inactivate bacteria that may be present.
 Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease causing organisms.
 These organisms include bacteria, viruses, and parasites which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.* These symptoms are not caused only by organisms in drinking water.
 If you experience any of these symptoms and they persist, you may want to seek medical advice.

 What is being done?
 City of Las Vegas will be replacing worn actuators and valves for the backwash to waste and will be replacing turbidity analyzers.
 Additionally, alarms and automatic plant shutdown procedures are being replaced to ensure only high-quality water is introduced into distribution.